How Rare Is Your Myers-Briggs® Personality Type?

-Ever wondered what the rarest MBTI type is?
-Have you ever felt like you were different than most of the people around you?
-Do you ever feel like your interests are misaligned with your current social group?
-Today we’re going to take a look at the rarest Myers-Briggs personality types as taken from a national sample of 16,773 individuals from 23 different countries.
-For more results of this national sample, you’ll need to pick up a copy of the MBTI® Manual – Fourth Edition.
+These are questions I get asked daily as an MBTI® practitioner.
+The answers can be confusing, because statistics and surveys change from year to year.
+Plus many people feel that being rare is the equivalent of being “best.”
+Today we’re going to take a look at the rarest MBTI® (Myers-Briggs) personality types as taken from a national sample of 16,773 individuals from 23 different countries.
+For more information on this national sample, you’ll need to pick up a copy of the MBTI® Manual – Fourth Edition.

 “But my personality type is common and I still feel misunderstood!”